dmikalova/keyforge-scripts/amasser/README.md

 - Data can be cleared by the user at any time or by uninstalling the extension.
 - Extension settings are synced across browsers by Google or Firefox.
 This does not include deck or authentication data.

+## Code structure

+- `manifest.json`: Contains metadata about the extension, including permissions and script entrypoints.
+- `bg*.ts`: The core logic that run sync operations on a background service worker.
+Receives messages from content and popup scripts to trigger syncs or save auth tokens.
+- `content-*.ts`: Scripts that run within each page.
+These send auth tokens from DoK and TOC and trigger syncs when loading MV or scanning decks.
+- `popup.ts`: Manages the popup UI, including triggering syncs and clearing data.

 ## Contributing

 - Open an issue in GitHub to discuss your feature or bug fix.